- Associate Professor Tina Cockburn

 Associate Professor Tina Cockburn**

     elder financial abuse, elder law, equity and trusts, medical law, medical negligence, powers of attorney, succession law, tort law, ACHLR, health law and future healthcare

     Tina Cockburn TEP is an Associate Professor in the Faculty of Law at the Queensland University of Technology, Co-Director of the Australian Centre for Health Law Research (ACHLR), co-program leader of the Planning for Healthy Ageing research program within ACHLR, a sessional member of the Queensland Civil and Administrative Tribunal (QCAT) and a member of the Queensland Law Society Health and Disability Law Committee.

-    Tina’s health law research focuses on the legal rights and remedies of vulnerable members of society in two broad contexts:
+    Tina’s health law research focuses on the legal rights and remedies of vulnerable members of society in three broad contexts:

     a) patient safety law – focusing on medico-legal issues arising out of adverse medical outcomes and the communication of information, including patient consent and post treatment open disclosure, medical litigation (including negligence, trespass, & intentional torts), regulation of health care professionals and the regulation of innovative medical treatment and new technologies.

-    Tina has researched, published and taught undergraduate and postgraduate students in the areas of Equity, Trusts, Torts, Health Law and Elder Law for over 25 years.
+    Tina has researched, published and taught undergraduate and postgraduate students in the areas of Equity, Trusts, Torts, Health Law and Elder Law for over 25 years, with over 130 publications.
 Tina’s work has been published in a range of quality national and international journals, she has presented at a numerous international conferences and she has been awarded competitive grants and contracts to conduct research.

     Tina is an active member of the national legal profession and is regularly invited to contribute to the continuing legal education programs of legal practitioners and other professionals including doctors and allied health care providers, by presenting conference papers and workshops, and by publishing articles in professional journals.